Alabama officials probe fallen airport sign that killed boy

 “No parent should have to endure the death of their child,” he said.
 “I have met with the father, and he is heartbroken and wants and deserves answers.
 I want a full report on my desk as quickly as possible.”

-Ryan Bresette remembered his son on Facebook over the weekend, asking friends and family to wear their favorite sports jerseys to church in honor of his sports-loving child.
+Luke’s father, Ryan Bresette, remembered his son on Facebook over the weekend, asking friends and family to wear their favorite sports jerseys to church in honor of his sports-loving child.

-“He was spunky and energetic and very bright.
-Ornery on occasions,” Farnan said on Monday.
-“He had one of those faces, that when in trouble, you had a tough time holding him to it once he gave you that smile.”
+He posted a photo of Luke with a pirate mustache painted on his face.

+“If you knew Luke, then you know this picture captures almost everything about his personality,” Ryan Bresette wrote.
+“God bless you Luke!
+Please keep praying for us!”
+(Editing by Colleen Jenkins and Steve Orlofsky)